matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 4.)
 In your parent directory, create the subdirectories "FASTQ" & "FASTQ/raw", then place your raw FASTQ files (matching the sample names above) in FASTQ/raw.

 5.)
+Edit "config/config.yaml" to include the nucleotide (QUAST_reference: "QUAST/<your reference>.fasta") & amino acid
+(Prokka_proteins: "Prokka/<your reference>.faa") FASTAs for your reference genome.

-In your parent directory, create the
+6.)
+In your parent directory, create the subdirectories "QUAST" & "Prokka".
+In "QUAST", add your nucleotide reference genome FASTA
+(<your reference>.fasta).
+In "Prokka", add your amino acid reference genome FASTA (<your reference>.faa).
+The file names must match those entered into "config/config/yaml" in step 5.).

 # Running the Pipeline